 From small to life-changing, conflicts might throw you off schedule for a time, but recovery can and will happen.
 Set your face like flint and homeschool with intentionality.
 Much like a good marriage, this doesn’t just happen by chance, but the work you put into it will allow you to reap a massive harvest in due season.

-When Dad’s Not in the Loop
+When Dad’s Not in the Loop in Homeschooling

 It’s not that he particularly means harm or accusation in saying it.
 In fact, it’s good that his child’s homeschooling endeavors are on his mind!
 However, it’s often in the delivery of the question that things can get twisted.
 Instead of flying off the handle, as I’m sure we’ve all done a time or two, let’s focus on some valid points to make.

-Homeschool Burnout Is Real
+Homeschooling Burnout Is Real

 One of the best cures for this burnout is to heavily “flip the script” from what homeschooling generally looks like.
-For instance, give the children a day when they get to make the schedule, plan the routine, suggest play dates, field trips, or outdoor adventures.
+For instance, give your homeschooled children a day when they get to make the schedule, plan the routine, suggest play dates, field trips, or outdoor adventures.
 Giving them the opportunity to plan – within reason, of course – is a great way to watch their little eyes light up with excitement again.

 Another fun thing to do is to just pick a random day and see what “holiday” is associated with it.
 For instance, I’m quite sure there’s a “donut day”, and that would be a great opportunity to take the lessons to a local coffee shop or diner where you can have donuts, a favorite beverage, and plenty of engaging conversation on topics you’ll see all around you.
 (This might even get your high school student out of bed a bit earlier!)

-If you’re normally a “by the book” homeschooling mom, try starting your day from the bottom up.
+If you’re normally a “by the book” homeschooling family, try starting your day from the bottom up.
 Breakfast for dinner, starting the day with physical education instead of ending it that way, do the normal subjects backward.
 These are all ways that will feel like your child is in a brand new homeschool and it’s sure to bring back a certain level of giddy excitement.

 You Have a “Defiant” Child

 Defiance could also mean that there is something about the actual development of your child that isn’t falling into place with what is considered the “common timetable”.
-Perhaps you should consider whether he woulddo better if he could, or whether he truly thinks he can’t.
+Perhaps you should consider whether he would do better if he could, or whether he truly thinks he can’t.
 Consider that perhaps, he isn’t trying to give you a hard way to go, but rather is dealing with some internal pressures and problems of his own.
 Remove from your thought process, the word “defiant” and see what’s left.
-It could be life changing, both for you and your child.
+It could be life-changing, both for you and your child.

-Whatever conflict is giving you fits right now, know that it is likely just a bump in the road, or an achievement you have yet to gain control over.
+Whatever conflict is giving you fits right now, know that it is likely just a bump in the road or an achievement you have yet to gain control over.
 None of the conflicts you’ll go through are ever permanent, which is just another part of the joy of homeschooling.
-If you need to change your trajectory, drop a curriculum, add a curriculum, or simply STOP… know that you can!
+If you need to change your trajectory, drop a homeschool curriculum, add a homeschool curriculum, or simply STOP… know that you can!